AnubisLMS/Mayat/README.md

 ## Implement a new PL's frontend
 We implement a new programming language's frontend by using classes and functions defined in `mayat`.
 They are:
 - `mayat.AST.AST`: The base class for Abstract Syntax Tree.
 For a new PL you should inherit this and implement the `AST.create(path)` class method, which takes the path of a program as a parameter and returns the AST representation of that program.
-- `mayat.Cofigurator.Configuration`: A class that reads from the `yaml` file and outputs the *checkpoints*, which are portions of code you want Mayat to check.
-You need to instantiate a `Configuration` object with the `yaml` file's filename and a `kind_map`, which is a dictionary that translates the kinds in `yaml` to the actual kinds used in the AST of the language.
 - `mayat.args.arg_parser`: A `argparse.ArgumentParser` object.
 You need to use this object to retrieve command arguments.
 You can add new arguments if needed.
 - `mayat.driver.driver`: The driver function that takes the inherited AST class and the parsed arguments as parameters and run the plagiarism detection algorithm.